§ Verifiable Trust v4 Specification

 }

-§ [ECS-PERSON] Person Credential Json Schema
+§ [ECS-PERSONA] Persona Credential Json Schema

 Credential subject object of schema MUST contain the following attributes: